dimitriwalters/javascript-handbook/README.md

 A platform built on Chrome's V8 JavaScript engine for building network applications.

 ### npm
-A package manager for node.js.
+A package manager for node.js modules.